San Benedetto fuori della

 was demolished in 1869 during work on the widening of the embankments.

-The strange devil-bashing Madonna of Succour (1593) by Jacopo
+The strange devil-bashing Virgin of Succour (1593) by Jacopo

 Chimento (Empoli) was in the Barcagali-Perucci chapel here.
 It's now in